 Repeal of by-laws

-The (insert the name of the applicable by-laws) are hereby repealed.Short title and commencement
+The (insert the name of the applicable by-laws) are hereby repealed.

+Fees payable

+Any fee payable to the Municipality in terms of this By-Law is determined annually in terms of section 24(2) of the Municipal Finance Management Act, 2003 read with sections 74 and 75A of the Municipal Systems Act and forms part of the By-Law to constitute the Tariff Structure of the Municipality.

+Short title and commencement

 (1) This By-law is called the By-law on Municipal Land Use Planning.